The Leeds BookML guide

 1.2 BookML

 Unzip the template.zip file from the latest BookML release.
-Open a terminal in the directory containing Makefile, template.tex, and run
+Open a terminal in the folder containing Makefile, template.tex, and run

 How do I run commands in the terminal?